ahnafzareef/i2c_master_controller/README.md

 # I2C Master Controller

-An I2C master written in Verilog for the Arty S7-25 FPGA.
-No vendor IP — the state machine, timing, and bus control are all hand-written RTL.
+An I2C master written in Verilog for the Arty S7-25 FPGA

 ## How it works

 Each bit is split into **four clock phases**, so every SCL and SDA edge gets its own phase.
 SDA only changes while SCL is low and is sampled while SCL is high, which meets setup/hold timing by design instead of tuned delays.

 The bus is **open-drain**: the master only ever pulls a line low or releases it to the pull-up.
 It never drives high, so it can share the bus without contention.
-Start and stop conditions are generated as the one deliberate exception to the data rule — SDA moving while SCL is high.

 Supported commands: **start, write, read, stop, restart**.
 Each byte transfer is 9 bits (8 data + acknowledge).